 Making a Strong Impression

-Due to the number of inquires most cannabis business receive regarding available positions, it’s absolutely critical that you proofread and perfect any communications you send to the prospective employer.
+Due to the number of inquiries most cannabis businesses receive regarding available positions, it’s absolutely critical that you proofread and perfect any communications you send to the prospective employer.
 For a posted position, you’ll need to read and follow all instructions carefully to ensure that a careless error doesn’t drop your resume to the bottom of the pile.
 Disregarding instructions such as a “do not call” request demonstrates poor attention to detail, which is the opposite of what a professional dispensary is looking for.

-When interacting or interviewing with a prospective employer in the medical marijuana industry, it’s important to present yourself professionally just you would when applying for work in any other field.
+When interacting or interviewing with a prospective employer in the medical marijuana industry, it’s important to present yourself professionally just as you would when applying for work in any other field.
 Although cannabis businesses vary in terms of style, décor, and dress code, keep in mind that many are interested in elevating public perceptions of the cannabis industry.
 Demonstrating intelligence and professionalism in addition to a passion for serving patients will make a good first impression.

 Supporting Your Medical Marijuana Program

 If you use marijuana for medical reasons, we recommend participating in your medical marijuana program and supporting the businesses in your area.
 Although having a medical marijuana card is not a prerequisite for employment, it will give you the opportunity to see the dispensary up close and learn what a well-run facility looks like.
-Getting to know other patients and staff will broaden your perspective and may be a great way to learn about employment opportunities that aren’t yet listed.
+Getting to know other patients and staff will broaden your perspective and maybe a great way to learn about employment opportunities that aren’t yet listed.

 Medical marijuana programs like Arizona’s need the support and participation of patients in order to grow and improve their services.
 By joining the program and visiting the dispensary, you’re contributing to the growth of the industry you hope to become a part of.
 Being an active member of the patient community is a great way to form relationships that could assist in your search for employment.
 For example, if you played a key role in helping refer other patients to the dispensary, it’s likely that staff will take notice and look for further ways to get you involved.

 Working with the cannabis plant and the patients who rely on it for health and wellness is a deeply rewarding experience.
-As public understanding and support for medical marijuana continues to grow, industry professionals play a critical role in combatting stigma and setting a standard of excellence for others to follow.
+As public understanding and support for medical marijuana continue to grow, industry professionals play a critical role in combatting stigma and setting a standard of excellence for others to follow.
 We applaud the passion of those pursuing employment in this important field and wish you the best of luck.